2024 Kurdistan Region parliamentary election

 The 2024 Kurdistan Region parliamentary election was held on 20 October 2024.
-Seats to the Kurdistan Region Parliament are being elected.
+Seats to the Kurdistan Region Parliament were elected.
 The results of the elections were announced on 21 October 2024, by the Independent High Electoral Commission in Baghdad.

 Background

 The 2024 parliamentary elections were held after a two year delay.
-In February 2024, the Supreme Court of Iraq issued a verdict revoking and amending a number articles of the Kurdistan Region’s election law (Law No. 1, 1992).
+In February 2024, the Supreme Court of Iraq issued verdict No. 83 revoking and amending a number articles of the Kurdistan Region’s election law (Law No. 1, 1992).
 Most notably, the verdict included dismantling the 11 seats reserved for minorities, reducing the parliamentary seats from 111 to 100, and designating the Iraqi Independent High Electoral Commission (IHEC) to oversee the elections instead of Kurdistan Region’s electoral commission, as well as redefining the region’s electoral system.
 The Iraqi Supreme Judicial Council's elections branch subsequently ordered IHEC to allocate five out of 100 seats to minorities; three to Christians (2 Assyrian, 1 Armenian) and two to Turkmen.
 Women must comprise at least 30% of elected members.

 In terms of the changes to the electoral system, the verdict redefined the law so that members are elected by open-list proportional representation using the Hare quota in four electoral districts corresponding to the region's four governorates, instead of one district: Duhok, Erbil, Halabja and Sulaymaniyah.